FAQs

 If you are about to graduate then you can serve as an officer the year following your graduation.
 If you are not in your final year at present you can pause your studies for a year and take a ‘sabbatical’ year while you serve as a full-time officer and then re-commence your course once you have served your term of office.
 It is for this reason full-time officers are sometimes called ‘Sabbaticals Officers’ or ‘sabbs’

-Full-time officers are paid £27, 028 (plus a to-be agreed cost of living increase).
+Full-time officers are paid an full-time wage, which will be advertised here soon.
 There are 4 full-time officer positions: President, VP Education, VP Welfare and Equity, VP Activities and Opportunities.
-You can find out more about full-time officers and see the role descriptions here
+You can find out more about full-time officers and see the role descriptions here soon.

 What are part-time officers?